skanev/skeptic/README.markdown

 _Skeptic_ is a *very* experimental static code analyzer for Ruby 1.9.
 It points out annoying things in your Ruby code.

 I am using it for a [Ruby course in the University of Sofia](http://fmi.ruby.bg/).
 All the assignments the students hand it should adhere to specific style, that is automatically checked with Skeptic.
-Assignments that fail to meet the critera are rejected outright.
+Assignments that fail to meet the criteria are rejected outright.
 The main assumption is the "theory" of constraints - when one operates under constraints, one is more creative and ends up learning more.

-You should probably not use it for anythin.
+You should probably not use it for anything.

 ## Installation

-Skeptic can be installed as a Ruby gem, either via `gem install sketic`, or better yet via Bundler.
+Skeptic can be installed as a Ruby gem, either via `gem install skeptic`, or better yet via Bundler.

 Make sure that you have the `aspell` package installed in your system, along with its shared libraries (`libaspell`).
 If you're on OS X, you can use [Homebrew](http://brew.sh/) to do that: